Last updated December 20th, 2019.

 Will Investment Help GDP Growth in Singapore?

 Singapore’s economy has certainly seen better times – it’s not all bad news though.
 Significant deals were struck lately.

-Shift in Singapore’s Main Industries?
+A Shift in Singapore’s Main Industries

 Singapore’s track record of innovation is staggering given their economic history in the past 50 years.
 The city-state transitioned through many stages of economic development in just barely a few decades’ time.

 With trade tensions between the US and China at their peak, Singapore’s Ministry of Trade and Industry said the city-state’s economy is “unlikely to weaken further”.
 Certain sectors are failing yet others could still blossom in the near future.

 In the meantime, it may be a better choice to stay away from stocks in Singapore and invest in emerging markets nearby instead.

 Diversification is important no matter where you live.
 Remember: just like investing in a single stock is risky, investing in a single country is also dangerous.

 Skip the Next Western Recession